Juniper/terraform-provider-mist/docs/data-sources/device_gateway_stats.md

 - `interrupt` (Number) Percentage of CPU time being used by interrupts
 - `load_avg` (List of Number) Load averages for the last 1, 5, and 15 minutes
 - `system` (Number) Percentage of CPU time being used by system processes
-- `user` (Number) Percentage of CPU time being used by user processe
+- `user` (Number) Percentage of CPU time being used by user processes

 <a id="nestedatt--device_gateway_stats--cpu_stat"></a>